 In addition to the pure video conference, Jitsi offers numerous additional functions such as:

-– Users can share their desktop with others or give presentations.
+– Users can share their desktop with others or make presentations.

 – For public lectures, the video conference can even be streamed towards YouTube.

-– Documents can be edited using an etherpad.
+– Documents can be edited via an Etherpad.

-– There is an integrated chat to exchange text messages.
+– There is an integrated chat for exchanging text messages.

 – Ongoing discussions can be recorded.

-– The background can be blurred with a blur.
+– The background can be made unrecognizable with a soft focus.

-– The integration into existing calendars and collaborations is very easy.
+– Integration into existing calendars and collaborations is very easy.
 This means that a meeting can be called up directly in your own calendar and thus invited.

 Free Jitsi instances for free use